nguyenkhoi2806/react-js-training/Week-2/day2/readme.md

 - Disable the submit button until the form is valid.
 - On submit, show an alert with the form data (except passwords for simplicity).
 - Bonus: Reset the form after successful submission.

+**Additional Requirement (Refs)**
+Use a ref to automatically focus the first invalid input field when the user tries to submit the form with errors.

 **_Ui Suggestion_**